YANGWU001/US_CVG_dataset/README.md

 ## Overview
 This repository is the source of US court views generation (CVG) dataset.
 There are total 923127 criminal cases structured into IRAC (Issue, Rules, Analysis, Conclusion) [1] format.
 The raw data source is from US caselaw data CAP[2].

+If you find this dataset is useful for your research, please cite us.

 ## How to use
 ```setup
 import json